 They will be a huge link in the influence of city planners and builders to show the way of the future.
 The future where they can be leaders make more money and create the discipline necessary to acclimate the process.
 Ensuring the health of our planet and a future for our kids.

 Courses on disciplines created by the governments of China and India already using it.
-As most people are aware of the water scarcity in India, they have excelled in the area of sustainable urban water management aimed at mainstreaming reforms and capacity building of state/city officials and published A Water Sensitive Urban Design Book called Practitioner’s Guide on Water Sensitive Urban Design and Planning.
+As most people are aware of the water scarcity in India, they have excelled in the area of sustainable urban water management aimed at mainstreaming reforms and capacity building of state/city officials and published

-The CRCWSC is an Australian research center, which envisions future cities and towns, and their regions, to be sustainable, resilient, productive, liveable, and water sensitive.
+The CRCWSC is an Australian research center, that envisions future cities and towns, and their regions, to be sustainable, resilient, productive, liveable, and water sensitive.
 The center brings together many disciplines, world-renowned subject matter experts, and industry thought leaders who want to revolutionize urban water management in Australia and overseas.
 These are the leading resources that support water-sensitive cities that want to make the transition.

 Another Water Sensitive Water Urban Design course is called eWater (Evolving water management) that have written new software for its Standards.
 Their program is based on results in Australia and New South Wales and has also used some of the ideas.